Book an engine oil and filter change at National

 What is an oil filter?

-As your drive along the engine will pick up a number of different contaminants.
-One of the beneficial qualities that oil has is that when it circulates the engine it picks up these contaminants and removes them from the vital parts of the engine, cleaning it in the process.
+As you drive along the engine will pick up a number of different contaminants.
+One of the beneficial qualities that oil has is that when it circulates the engine it picks up contaminants and removes them from the vital parts of the engine, cleaning it in the process.
 An oil filter is a component in the car located under or at the side of the engine block, designed to filter out these contaminants trapped in the oil so that only clean oil will circulate the engine.
 The oil filter is an essential part of the oil’s journey through the engine as without it dirty oil would circulate the engine, causing it to lose its lubricating qualities and even viscosity.

 When do I change my oil filter?

 In order to keep your new oil contaminant-free then it is also important to change your oil filter which can be done when you go for an oil change.
 The oil filter can get to a point where it has filtered out so many contaminants and particles that it begins to lose its effectiveness.
 Therefore, it is recommended that you change your oil filter every other time you change your oil, or to be more precise every 7500 miles.

 Firstly, engine oil begins its life in the sump.
 The sump is a basin where the oil is stored before it begins to circulate throughout the engine.
 The sump acts as a reservoir for the oil preserving it for later use.

 Next, the Oil pump sucks the oil from the sump and pumps the engine oil around the engine.
 Before the oil goes around the engine it first goes through an oil filter.
 The purpose of an oil filter is to filter out any contaminants and particles that may be carried in the oil, preventing any damage to the engine and ensuring that the oil retains its lubricating qualities.
 The oil is also pressurised before heading through the engine.